Eat This, Cure That: Colds & Flu

 WARM WATER - Sipping on warm water throughout the day helps remove toxins from the body.

-NASAL LUBE - Put some liquefied ghee or sesame oil and peppermint extract in each nostril in the morning and evening.
-The will keep the nasal passages lubricated and relieve any irritation.
+NASAL LUBE - Put some liquefied ghee or sesame oil and a drop of peppermint extract in each nostril in the morning and evening.
+This will keep the nasal passages lubricated and relieve any irritation.

-REST - Be sure to get lost of rest.
-It's vitality important for healing.
-If you feel tired, take a nap, read a book or relax.
+REST - Be sure to get lots of rest because it's a vital component of your healing process.
+If you feel tired, allow yourself to take a nap, read a book or relax.

 MILD EXERCISE ONLY - Ayurveda says it's best not take part in vigorous exercise while under the weather with a cold or the flu.
-It can move the conditions into the chest.
-If you feel like moving your body, just do some gentle asanas or sun salutations.
+It can move the dis-ease conditions into the chest.
+If you feel like moving your body, do some gentle yoga or stretching.
 Shoulder stands (held for only 1 minute), headstands (held for only 1 minute) and forward bends help to prevent postnasal drip and help to drain the mucus through the nose.

-STEAM IT OUT - Head to a steam room if you have one available to you.
-This is like heaven, trust me!
+STEAM IT OUT - Head to a steam room if you have access to one.
+This is like heaven!
 Otherwise, boil 1 teaspoon ginger or a few eucalyptus leaves in a pint of water.
 Turn off the stove.
 Put a towel over your head and inhale the steam.
 This will relieve congestion and leave you feeling much better.
-If you're working with the bare minimum, just plain old steam with no herbs added to it at all will be beneficial, too.
+If you're working with the bare minimum, just plain old steam with no herbs will be beneficial, too.